CRBS/Panfish/design/FunctionalSpec.md

 * If a job on a remote node fails, there will be no restart.
 In this version wait until all jobs complete, **land** the results and resubmit if necessary.

-* Panfish will be built to support Sun Grid Engine 6.1 and 6.2.
+* Panfish will be built to support Sun Grid Engine 6.1 and 6.2 on the local cluster.
   Other versions are not supported.

 * Panfish will only support SGE 6.1/6.2 and OpenPBS/Torque on the remote clusters.